-In their second year, students typically spend one semester on campus ("Resident Semester") and the other on tour ("Practicum Semester").
+In their second year, students typically spend one semester on campus ("Resident Semester" and the other on tour ("Practicum Semester".
 Students can take their resident semester in the fall or the spring; that choice is often decided by castings outcomes for tours with The Young Americans.

-The second-year resident semester curriculum is not quite as prescribed as the first year.
-During this semester, students have some course selection options depending on their program of study.
+During the resident semester, students have some course selection options depending on their program of study.